 Crystal Lake is quite easy to find.
 From Lewistown MT, take US Highway 87 north 8.7 miles to the Forest Access sign (Crystal Lake Road).
 Turn left onto the graveled Crystal Lake Road and go about 5 miles to a Y intersection.
 Bear left and go 4 miles to the Recreation Area sign.
-Turn left at the sign, continuing on Crystal Lake Road, and go nearly 13 miles to the campground.
+Turn left at the sign, and continue on Crystal Lake Road for nearly 13 miles to the campground.
 The Crystal Lake Road begins as a well-maintained two-lane gravel road.
 As you approach the mountains the road narrows and the last 6 miles are single lane and paved.

 If you are coming from Harlowton or points south Crystal Lake is easy to find.
 There is a well-signed turn on US 191 that heads east.
 Just follow the signs until you reach the intersection with the road from Lewistown and turn south (right) and continue on to the lake.
 It seems odd that the lower sections of the road would be gravel and the upper paved.
 However, the last nearly 6 miles are single lane and are steep and twisty in places.
 There is a steep drop-off right at the edge of the road so be sure to drive safely on this section.

 Camping at Crystal Lake

 The Crystal Lake Campground is a typical USFS campground.
 It’s laid out in a single large loop with campsites located on both the inside and outside of the loop.
 There are about 28 campsites total and most sites are fairly close together.
-However, there is more privacy than at many campgrounds and a few sites are somewhat isolated.
+However, there is more privacy than at some campgrounds and a few sites are somewhat isolated.
 (I have not visited the campground recently but reports are that it is less private after a tree removal project.)
 Each site has a picnic table and a circular steel fire pit.
 If you are new to camping we have advice on Selecting A Campsite.